-In the equation above, FIFOl is the length of the FIFOs and SetofQ is the number of queue sets due to virtual channels.
-Our results use SetofQ = 1.
-The communication cost factor, K{cs} , is derived by fitting the cost function equation with the areas of routing chips shown in Table 3.
+In the equation above, $F_l$ is the length of the FIFOs and Q is the number of queue sets due to virtual channels.
+Our results use Q = 1.
+The communication cost factor, $K{cs}$ , is derived by fitting the cost function equation with the areas of routing chips shown in Table 2.

-For our calculations, we use $K{cs} = 25$.
-For example, a router with a 64 bit flit size and with one set of queues, each with length 16 flits, takes approximately 125000 logic transistor area in our model.
+For our calculations, we use $K{cs} = 25$ .
+For example, a router with a 64 bit flit size and with one set of queues, each with length 16 flits, takes approximately a 125,000 logic transistor area in our model.

-The base area for a router, B_c is estimated at 2.5×10^4 .
-We arrive at this from a study of simple routers [10, 9, 6, 15].
-Examples of routers with the number of transistors used in current implementations are shown in Table 3.
-The The estimates using our communication cost model are also shown.
-The comparison indicates that our cost model reflects relatively accurately the area occupied by these routers except the RDT [7] router chip that has more than half of its area devoted to a multicast mechanism module and a bit-map generator.
+The base area for a router, $B_c$ , is estimated at $2.5 \times 10^4$ .
+We arrive at this from a study of simple routers [17], [16], [13], [22].
+Examples of routers with the number of transistors used in current implementations are shown in Table 2.
+The estimates using our communication cost model are also shown.
+The comparison indicates that our cost model reflects relatively accurately the area occupied by these routers except the RDT [14] router chip that has more than half of its area devoted to a multicast mechanism module and a bit-map generator.

-Global communication cost.
+Global Communication Cost.
 We approximate global communication cost as a linear function of global off-chip communication capacity.
-The base area for global I/O, $B{bg} = 10^4$, is estimated to be somewhat smaller than a simple router area as no routing functions are necessary.
+The base area for global I/O, $B{bg} = 10^4$ , is estimated to be somewhat smaller than a simple router area as no routing functions are necessary.
 The global communication bandwidth is limited by the maximum number of pins a packaging technology will allow.
-As current microprocessor packaging technologies use from one hun-
+As current microprocessor packaging technologies use from 100 to several hundred pins, we assume that, in 10-12 years, packaging will allow no more than roughly 2,000 pins.
+The maximum possible global bandwidth is then $b{max} = 2,000/W$ .
+The global communication cost factor, $K{bs} = 10^5$ , multiplied with the wordsize is approximately the cost in SRAM bit equivalents of one word per cycle of global I/O bandwidth: